 As a survivor wanting to give back to the community, Grace

-educates on the disease in a non-clinical manner and shares
+educates herself on the disease and shares her story to

 a Blue Buddy is currently not an organization, but rather

 a grassroots, personal call-to-action to educate the community